Luis Alcoriza

-Luis Alcoriza de la Vega (September 5, 1918 – December 3, 1992) was a respected Mexican screenwriter, film director, and actor.
+Luis Alcoriza de la Vega (September 5, 1918 – December 3, 1992) was a Mexican screenwriter, film director, and actor.

 Alcoriza was born in Spain and, exiled because of the Spanish Civil War, established himself in Mexico from 1940.
 His 1962 film Tlayucan was nominated for the Academy Award for Best Foreign Language Film.
 His 1987 film Life Is Most Important was entered into the 15th Moscow International Film Festival.